translate/pootle/docs/features/using_pootle_fs.rst

 1. Actions are staged.
 An action is chosen to resolve each issue.
 2. The system is synchronized.
 The staged action are actually performed.

-Files that have never been synced are untracked, and thus they need to be explicitly staged.
-Files previously synced are tracked, and thus automatically staged if there are any changes.
+Files that have never been synced are untracked, need to be explicitly staged.
+Files previously synced are tracked, will be automatically staged if there are any changes.
 In the case of conflicts (changes both on disk and in Pootle) it is also necessary to manually stage these to resolve which version should prevail.

 When staging it is possible to specify specific stores or files, or groups of them using the ``-P`` and ``-p`` options.
 It is also possible to limit which